AxelEricsson/MachineLearning/README.md

 # Setting up training and test set:
 To be able to run any the machine learning algorithms, I set the classe variable into a factor.
 The data was pre-processed into training, testing and validation data-set.
-To be able to measure in-sample vs out-sample performance the given training set was split into training and test set.
+The training and testing set was utlized to measure in-sample vs out-sample performance.
 The ratio of the split was 70/30 split resulting in 13737/5885 -  training/test split.

     as.factor(clean_Train)$classe)